versionone/api-examples/rest/apis-walkthrough.md

 If you'd like to adapt this walkthrough to run against your own instance of VersionOne Lifecycle, you'll need to [generate an Access Token as described in the VersionOne Community site](https://community.versionone.com/Help-Center/Lifecycle_System_Asset_Diagram_and_Descriptions/Managing_Your_Member_Account_Details/Authorizing_Application_Access).
 Once you've generated the token, simply use that token and your own instance URL in place of the token and URL that the exercises contain.

-## Exercise 1: Understand the `rest-1.v1/Data` API endpoint fundamentals
+## Exercise 1: Understand the REST Data API fundamentals

 Before you get started, let's take a moment to understand some fundamentals about VersionOne Lifecycle's REST Data API.